albertopasi/laplace-v2.0/BLOG.md

 ## References

 \[1\] E. Daxberger, A. Kristiadi, A. Immer, R. Eschenhagen, M. Bauer, and P. Hennig, "Laplace Redux – Effortless Bayesian Deep Learning," in *Advances in Neural Information Processing Systems*, 2021.
+\[2\] LeCun, Yann, et al. "Gradient-based learning applied to document recognition."
+Proceedings of the IEEE 86.11 (2002): 2278-2324.
+\[3\] He, Kaiming, et al. "Deep residual learning for image recognition."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.